 - Tor over VPN

 3-state kill switch

 A typical VPN kill switch can be either on or off.
-When on, it protects your privacy by cutting your device off from the internet if your connection to a VPN server fails (thus preventing your IP address from being exposed).
+When on, it protects your privacy by blocking your traffic if the internet connection fails.
+This prevents your IP address from being exposed.
 But a typical kill switch only protects you when you are using the VPN.